Playmates (1972 film)

 Playmates is a 1972 American made-for-television romantic comedy film starring Alan Alda, Connie Stevens, Barbara Feldon, Doug McClure and directed by Theodore J. Flicker.
 It originally aired as the ABC Movie of the Week on October 3, 1972.

 Stevens called it "Bob & Carol & Ted & Alice that doesn't cop out at the key moment."

 Plot

-Two men start dating each other's ex-wives.
+Marshall and Kermit are two good friends who are divorced from their respective wives.
+While Marshall is a well-educated lawyer who runs his own practice, Kermit is a welder who makes minimum wage.
+One weekend, Marshall hosts his ex-wife Lois, Kermit, and Kermit's ex-wife Patti for a meal at his apartment.
+The men get friendly with each other's former spouses, leading to romantic entanglements.